teancom/codex/aws.md

 and Configured a Bastion Host.
 We're ready now to setup a BOSH Director on the bastion.

 We are going to deploy it with `bosh-init`.
-Once this BOSH Director is up it enables us to deploy environment-specific BOSH directors via this _proto_BOSH_ server with the `bosh_cli`.
+Once this BOSH Director is installed, it will enable us to deploy however many environment-specific BOSH directors via the newly created _proto-BOSH_ server with the `bosh_cli`.

+This model gives BOSH operators all the benefits of BOSH, applied to the
+director: Monitoring, Caching, Recovery, Lifecycle, etc.

 ### Proto-Vault